Before the Backstreet Boys 1989–1993

-Before The Backstreet Boys 1989–1993 is the unofficial, independently released demo album released by Backstreet Boys member Nick Carter.
-The songs were recorded by Nick from 1989 to 1993.
-The song "Hard to Get" was written by Mark J. Dye for Carter and his former singer partner, Malia Tuaileva.
-Tuaileva appears in a duet on the album and singing solo on the album with the track, "Mansion In Malibu".
+Before the Backstreet Boys 1989–1993 is the unofficial, independently released demo album released by Backstreet Boys member Nick Carter.
+The songs were recorded by Carter from 1989 to 1993 and are mostly covers of songs from the 1950s to 1980s.
+The song "Hard to Get" was written by Mark J. Dye for Carter and his former singing partner, Malia Tuaileva.
+Tuaileva appears in a duet on the album and also sings solo on the track "Mansion in Malibu".